adie1717/capstoneproject-2022/README.md

 <!-- Where can we go from here?
 Specify data, models, tools -->
 - One of the factors we would consider is ethnic and racial diversity in each county
     - Does this matter and or play a part in the breakdown of sales by county?
+- Deeper look into Orange, Los Angeles, and Santa Clara counties
+    - With populations varying so much, what are the factors within these counties that are similar?
+    - Look at these feature importances in other counties
 - Comparison of ICE (Internal Combustion Engine) and EV sales
     - Do different vehicle types sell at similar rates within counties?
       - If not, what factors contribute to these differences?